 Minimum Generation.
 All of the lower Snake River projects may be required to keep one generating unit online at all times to maintain power system reliability.
 The minimum generation flow range for each unit is defined in the FOP Table 1 (Appendix E), as derived from the lower limits of the 1% range and actual unit operations.
 During low flow, there may not be enough river flow to meet this generation requirement and the FOP spill target.
 Under these circumstances, the project will operate the first available priority unit at minimum generation and spill the remainder of outflow.
 Actual attainable minimum generation may vary depending on real-time conditions.

 Unit 1 Special Operation.
-[NOTE: This special Unit 1 operation DOES NOT apply during spring spill when units are operated in the North priority order (see section 4.1 and Table LGS-5).]
 During fish passage season when the ASW is open in Bay 1 and total project outflow is greater than 38 kcfs, Unit 1 will be operated in the upper 25% of the 1% range to smooth out the eddy that forms during ASW spill.
 Historically, the GDACS program tended to balance flow out of all units in operation.
 However, this special operation will at times result in unbalanced discharge where more flow is passing through Unit 1 than other operating units.
 Physical modeling indicated that a higher flow out of Unit 1 is critical to disrupting the eddy that forms along the south shore downstream of the powerhouse when the ASW is operating in order to optimize tailrace conditions for both adult passage and juvenile egress.
 When the ASW is removed from service during summer spill, the tailrace eddy is mostly non-existent and all turbine units may be operated within the full 1% range.
 When total project outflow is less than 38 kcfs, Unit 1 may be operated within the full 1% range as necessary to maintain MOP and spill operations pursuant to the FOP.

 Off-Season (November 1–March 31).
 While not required to do so in the off-season, turbines will normally run within the 1% range since it is the optimum point for maximizing energy output of a given unit of water over time.
 Operation outside the 1% range is allowed if needed for power generation or other needs.